zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    about Zeek's signature engine.

-   :state: Context about the match, including which signatures triggered the
+   :param state: Context about the match, including which signatures triggered the
           event and the connection for which the match was found.

-   :msg: The message passed to the ``event`` signature action.
+   :param msg: The message passed to the ``event`` signature action.

-   :data: The last chunk of input that triggered the match.
+   :param data: The last chunk of input that triggered the match.
 Note that the
          specifics here are not well-defined as Zeek does not buffer any input.
          If a match is split across packet boundaries, only the last chunk triggering the match will be passed on to the event.